-- In fiscal 2006 we acquired water and real property interests in the Arkansas River Valley.
-The consideration for these assets consisted of equity valued at approximately \$36.2 million, and a Tap Participation Fee agreement valued at approximately \$45.6 million, which are payable when we sell water taps.
-The total consideration of approximately \$81.9 million was allocated to the acquired assets based on each asset's relative fair value.
-See Note 3 in the accompanying financial statements. - In fiscal 2006 we recognized \$390,900 of gain related to the extinguishment of debt and the acquisition of certain CAA interests see Note 6 in the accompanying financial statements.

-· In fiscal 2004 we recognized a \$1.1 million dollar loss related to the acquisition of certain CAA interests.
+- · In fiscal 2006 we acquired approximately \$102.6 million of water and real property interests in the Arkansas River Valley.
+The consideration for these assets consisted of equity valued at approximately \$36.2 million and Tap Participation Fees of approximately \$66.1 million which are payable when we sell water taps.
+In addition, because we are deemed the indirect guarantor of certain promissory notes payable by HP A&M, we have recorded a liability for approximately \$14.6 million with a corresponding receivable in equity.
+For more information see Note 3 in the accompanying financial statements. - · In fiscal 2006 we recognized \$390,900 of gain related to the extinguishment of debt and the acquisition of certain CAA interests see Note 6 in the accompanying financial statements. - · In fiscal 2004 we recognized a \$1.1 million dollar loss related to the acquisition of certain CAA interests.